 Who can make the diagnosis of autism?

 Very few family doctors are qualified to make the actual diagnosis of Autism.
 For that you will need to see a Pediatrician or Psychologist, who specializes in the disorder.
-If your family doctor is not familiar with autism, you should bring a copy of the CHAT with you.
+If your family doctor is not familiar with autism, you should bring a copy of the M-CHAT results which will have guidance for them.

 Public or Private?